g-ongenae/assert-or-boom/doc/or/orNotImplemented.md

 # orNotImplemented

-Throw a Boom.Not Implemented if the previous assertions where false.
+Throw a Boom.Not Implemented if the previous assertions were false.

 ## Skeleton